camillarh/koduppg_2024_11_09/README.md

 `$ pip install .`

-This will install all requirements to run the app, accoring to [setup.py](koduppg_CGI/setup.py).
+This will install all requirements to run the app, according to [setup.py](koduppg_CGI/setup.py).

 ### Clone repository
 To access the code for the word counting app, clone the repository and set your current location to the directory.
 You are now ready to run the application.